NeurodataWithoutBorders/nwbinspector/docs/best_practices/tables.rst

 Empty Tables
 ~~~~~~~~~~~~

-An empty :ref:`hdmf-schema:sec-dynamictable` is one that does not have any rows or columns added to it.
+An empty :ref:`hdmf-schema:sec-dynamictable` is one that does not have any rows.
 When adding tables to an NWB file, do not write empty tables.